 It’s fairly common for a grill to occasionally be left uncovered overnight or even for a few days because it was left to cool off and someone forgot to cover it.
 Grills that range in quality from average to high shouldn’t have any issues if this happens on occasion, even if they get directly rained on.
 Cheap grills won’t fare as well in these situations, however.

-The only downside of covering a grill is that a cheap grill cover that doesn’t breathe well or a wet grill cover can trap moisture, which will accelerate how fast the grill starts to corrode.
+Just make sure you’re not using a cheap grill cover that doesn’t breathe well or a grill cover that got wet on the inside.
+This can trap moisture, which will accelerate how fast the grill starts to corrode.

 Which outdoor kitchen appliances should you cover?